What Parents and Caregivers Should Know About RSV

 - Grunting (making noises when breathing out)

 - Changes (bluish) in skin color around the lips and under eyes.
-(This may not be visible on darker skin tones.)
+(This may not be as visible on darker skin tones.)

 Pay close attention to your child’s breathing and behavior.
 If your child is having severe difficulty breathing, call 911.